Jeb Brown

-Jeb Brown (born 1963/1964) is an American actor known for his work in theatre.
+Jeb Brown (born August 11, 1964) is an American actor known for his work in theatre.
 Brown has appeared in productions on- and off-Broadway including Grease, Spider-Man: Turn Off the Dark, and Beautiful: The Carole King Musical, in which he originated the role of Don Kirshner.
+For his performance in Dead Outlaw, Brown was nominated for the Tony Award for Best Featured Actor in a Musical.

 Life and career

 A native of Greenwich, Connecticut, Brown made his Broadway debut at the age of ten, in Cat on a Hot Tin Roof.
 Before pursuing a full-time acting career, he earned a degree in theater studies from Yale, where he was a member of the a cappella group The Whiffenpoofs.

-Since Cat on a Hot Tin Roof, Brown has performed in eight Broadway productions.
-Most recently, he originated the role of music publisher Don Kirshner in Beautiful: The Carole King Musical (2014).
+Since Cat on a Hot Tin Roof, Brown has performed in nine Broadway productions.
+In 2014, he originated the role of music publisher Don Kirshner in Beautiful: The Carole King Musical.
 He has also appeared in numerous off-Broadway musicals and television shows, including Hulu's The Path (2016–2018), in which he played recurring character Wesley Cox.

+In 2025, Brown received a Tony nomination for his role in Dead Outlaw.